Personal life of Marvin Gaye: Relationship with Marvin Gay Sr.

-The beatings affected Gaye to the point that, whenever he needed to express his need for attention, he would do it through antagonism and projections of violence.
+The beatings and arguments affected Gaye to the point that, whenever he needed to express his need for attention, he would do it through antagonism and projections of violence.
 Although Gaye would later describe living with his father as "like living with a king, a very peculiar, changeable, cruel and all-powerful king", he embraced the love of his mother, explaining, "If it wasn't for Mother, who was always there to console me and praise me for my singing, I think I would have been one of those child suicide cases you read about in the papers".